Naked Wines Voucher

 Chapel Down

-Coveted by high-end restaurateurs, the official supplier to 10 Downing Street and supposedly drank by the Queen herself, Chapel Down have continuously produced stunning white and sparkling wines for past 20 twenty year and in 2018 they were confirmed as the largest wine grower in the UK.
+Coveted by high-end restaurateurs, the official supplier to 10 Downing Street and supposedly drank by the Queen herself, Chapel Down have continuously produced stunning white and sparkling wines and in 2018 they were confirmed as the largest wine grower in the UK.

 Chapel Down’s White Bacchus is the closest you’ll get to a world class Sauvignon Blanc this side of the English Channel.
 Producer of both sparkling and non-sparkling wines, the Chapel Down estate sits in the heart of Kent on the chalky hills just a few kilometres away from the coast.
 Specialising in Pinot Noir, Chardonnay, Pinot Blanc and Bacchus, it’s the chalk cliffs that Chapel Down themselves say contribute to the unbeatable taste of their produce.